meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 ### Mutation #1:

-Within the intersect method of the Range class, one of the mutations done is:
+Within the intersect method of the Range class, one of the mutations is:
 “Incremented (a++) double local variable number 3 → SURVIVED” Upon analysis of the PIT report, this is applied to the line:
 “return (b0 < this.upper && b1 >= b0);”
 This is an equivalent mutation and cannot be killed as it is post increment on a return statement, which means that the increment will not be used again.

-### Mutation #3:
+### Mutation #2:

 Within the intersect method of the Range class, one of the mutations is:
 “Decremented (a--) double local variable number 3 → SURVIVED”